WeblateOrg/weblate/docs/legal.rst

    This document collects various pieces of legal information you might need to operate Weblate in certain legal environments.
 It is provided as a guidance, but without any warranty to be accurate or correct.
+It is ultimately your responsibility to ensure that your use of Weblate comply with all applicable laws and regulations.

 ITAR and other export controls
 ------------------------------

 Weblate can be run within your own datacenter or virtual private cloud.
-As such, it can be used to store ITAR- or other export-controlled information, however, end users are responsible for ensuring such compliance.
+As such, it can be used to store ITAR or other export-controlled information, however, end users are responsible for ensuring such compliance.

-The Hosted Weblate service has not been audited for compliance with ITAR or other export controls, and does not currently offer the ability to restrict transaltions access by country.
+The Hosted Weblate service has not been audited for compliance with ITAR or other export controls, and does not currently offer the ability to restrict translations access by country.

 US encryption controls
 ----------------------